 December 2015: Top Ten Reasons to Engage the Big Board-little universe

-December 2013: Updating a working article about the evolution of the Big Board – little universe project.
+December 2013: Updated an article about the evolution of the Big Board – little universe project.
 Developed a little tour through it.
 Students began using the board to explore the very nature of science and knowledge.

 December 19, 2011: Substituted again.
 Initiated the Big Board of our little universe.

-March 2011: Asked to substitute for high school geometry classes to focus on the platonic solids.
-Engaged the icosahedron and dodecahedron.
-Developed models of a cumulative or Pentakis dodecahedron.
+March 2011: Invited to substitute for high school geometry classes to focus on the platonic solids.
+Developed models: Tetrahedron-octahedron Pentakis dodecahedron.
+Our work is here.

-2009: Moved to New Orleans from California to re-open a small production studio, to have a place for a Center for Perfection Studies, and to attempt to launch local productions with local producers in each DMA in the USA and each country around the world.
+August 2009: Moved to New Orleans from California to (1) re-open a production studio, (2) have a place for a Center for Perfection Studies, and (3) teach producers to be local producers.

 2001: Re-branded the show for the third time.
 Small Business School clears on 200+ stations in the USA (PBS-TV) and thousands worldwide through the Voice of America-TV.
 Visit with John Conway at Princeton to discuss the interiority of the tetrahedron and octahedron.

 Learned about the death of a friend, David Bohm (1992).
-Thought about a visit with him in 1977 and his little book, “Fragmentation and Wholeness” and now I asked the question, “What is inside the tetrahedron?”
+Thought about a visit with him in 1977 and his little book, “Fragmentation and Wholeness” and asked the question, “What is perfectly enclosed inside a tetrahedron?”